almachelouche/middleman/content/email/IN/prospect/011/aspire.md

 path='email_modules/footer/disclaimer'
 color='white'

   text = '''*Terms and conditions <br /><br />1.
 Comparison of diesel variants of Ford Aspire Titanium and Maruti Suzuki Swift Dzire Zdi.
 Source: Maruti Suzuki company website.
 Swift Dzire is a registered trademark of Maruti Suzuki India Limited.
 Service Cost Source: CarDekho website.
-Prices are ex-showroom Delhi on February 2, 2017.<br /><br />2.
-Cash discount of &#8377;5,000 + Exchange Bonus is valid only on select variants of Next-Gen Figo.<br /><br />3.
-Exchange bonus will be &#8377;12,000/- on exchange of Ford Car and &#8377;7,000/- on exchange of non-Ford car.
+Prices are ex-showroom Delhi on February 2, 2017.<br /><br />2.Cash discount of ₹5,000 + Exchange Bonus is valid only on select variants of Ford Aspire.<br /><br />3.
+Exchange bonus will be &#8377;25,000/- on exchange of Ford Car and &#8377;18,000/- on exchange of non-Ford car.
 The valuation of the old car may differ and is by the independent valuers and at the sole discretion of exchange partners.<br /><br />4.
 Interest rate of 8.4%, if financed through Ford Credit India Private Limited ("Ford Credit") and cannot be exchanged for cash.
 The finance is at the sole discretion of Ford Credit.<br /><br />5.
-Loyalty bonus applicable on Next-Gen Figo to existing Ford owners or their immediate family members (parents, brothers, sisters, spouse and children) in the form of Extended warranty (3rd Year).
-Extended warranty (3rd Year) for Next-Gen Figo is valid within 100,000 Kms or during 3 years from date of first purchase of car, whichever comes early.<br /><br />6.
+Loyalty bonus applicable on Ford Aspire to existing Ford owners or their immediate family members (parents, brothers, sisters, spouse and children) in the form of Extended warranty (3rd Year).
+Extended warranty (3rd Year) for Ford Aspire is valid within 100,000 Kms or during 3 years from date of first purchase of car, whichever comes early. <br /><br />6.
 Offers as shown above is only for 2017 VINs based on inventory available at dealership and may change without any prior notice.
 For more information, please contact a Ford dealer.'''

 [[module]] #Footer IN Online
 path='email_modules/footer/in/online'
 color='white'